 Does travel insurance cover a death in the family?

-It’s rarely at the top of the list of priorities when you lose someone, but it’s good to know that most travel insurance policies include cancellation cover should the worst happen just as you were due to go away.
+It’s rarely at the top of the list of priorities when you lose someone, but it’s useful to know that most travel insurance policies include cancellation cover should the worst happen just as you were due to go away.

 If you need to cancel your trip after the death of someone close to you, look for the details of what’s covered by your travel policy (in a section called key features).
-The death, or serious illness, of a ‘close relative’, someone you were travelling with or a close business colleague might count as a valid reason for cancellation.
+The death, or serious illness, of a ‘close relative’, someone you were travelling with, or a close business colleague might count as a valid reason for cancellation.

 You may also be covered if you cancel because a relative or friend living abroad who you’d planned to stay with during your trip has passed away.